Why you should not neglect music showcases/conferences?

-Beside, if you have been interacting per email with labels, bookers, media, it’s always good to attend music showcases and meet them face to face.
+Beside, if you have been interacting per email with labels, bookers, media, it’s always good to attend music showcases & conferences and meet them face to face.
 It helps to grow the relationship.

-Yes music showcases help artists to grow and shine in front of professionals.
-Some artists, after a performance at a showcase, were offered a deal with a big label or were offered to participate to some well established festivals.
+So my definite answer is: Yes music showcases help artists to grow and shine in front of professionals.
+For instance, it's not uncommon for some artists, after a performance at music showcases, to be offered a deal with a big label or were offered to participate to some well established festivals.

 There are a lot of success stories but don’t take them necessarily for granted.
 Some tremendous work need to be done in order to be effective and be noticed.

-Being notice among all the flock of artists/bands applying and performing is certainly a massive but exciting challenge.
+Being noticed among all the flock of artists/bands applying and performing is certainly a massive but exciting challenge.

 Definition of a music showcase

 A showcase festival is an event combining public performances (like a festival) and industry conferences/trade events.

 Note:the existence of such event help also a region to develop their economy and get a certain visibility.